 It shall be the responsibility of all officials in sanctioned figure skating events, registered members of member clubs or collegiate clubs and individual members to be thoroughly familiar with the rules of U.S. Figure Skating, to comply with them in full and to exemplify the highest standards of fairness, ethical behavior and genuine good sportsmanship in any of their relations with others.
 Those who serve U.S. Figure Skating must do so without personal gain, must avoid any institutional loss or embarrassment and must behave in a way that enhances U.S. Figure Skating’s trust and public confidence.

-- To be a prospective official for U.S. Figure Skating, one must be a current member of the association.
+- Be a current member of the association.
 The membership season runs from July 1 through June 30, and memberships are not prorated.
 More information is available at https://www.usfigureskating.org/join/membership.

-- Accept and follow the Social Media Policy for Officials annually;
+- Accept annually and follow the Social Media Policy for Officials.

-- Accept and follow the Travel and Expense Policy annually;
+- Accept annually and follow the Travel and Expense Policy.

-- Accept and follow various codes of ethics and codes of conduct in addition to the one above, annually.
-(See Ethical Conduct and Conflict of Interest Procedures for Judges here.
-See Technical Panel Code of Ethics and Conflict of Interest Policy here.)
+- Accept annually and follow various codes of ethics and codes of conduct in addition to the one above.
+(See Ethical Conduct and Conflict of Interest Procedures for Officials.)